-Image and job management
+- Image and job management

-MSR can serve as a Continuous Integration and Continuous Delivery (CI/CD) component, in the building, shipping, and running of applications.
+MSR can serve as a continuous integration and continuous delivery (CI/CD) component, in the building, shipping, and running of applications.

 MSR is highly available through the use of multiple replicas of all containers and metadata.
 As such, MSR will continue to operate in the event of machine failure, thus allowing for repair.

-Built-in access control
+- Built-in access control

-As with Mirantis Kubernetes Engine (MKE), MSR uses Role Based Access Control (RBAC), which allows you to manage image access, either manually, with LDAP, or with Active Directory.
+As with Mirantis Kubernetes Engine (MKE), MSR uses role-based access control (RBAC), which allows you to manage image access, either manually, with LDAP, or with Active Directory.

 A security scanner is built into MSR, which can be used to discover the versions of the software that is in use in your images.
 This tool scans each layer and aggregates the results, offering a complete picture of what is being shipped as a part of your stack.
 Most importantly, as the security scanner is kept up-to-date by tapping into a periodically updated vulnerability database, it is able to provide unprecedented insight into your exposure to known security threats.